 6. Oat Milk Latte

-Ok, so Oat milk is seriously trending at the moment and for good reason.
+Ok, so Oat milk is seriously trending at the moment, and for good reason.
 It’s a popular alternative to cow’s milk (à la almond or soy milk) that’s made from oats, water, and sometimes a few additional ingredients.
 Its creamy texture has made it a favorite of latte-making baristas, while its nutritional profile has earned points with consumers and secured its spot in grocery stores’ nondairy lineups.
 Oat milk can actually be a nice option for someone with dietary restrictions or food sensitivities because it is naturally free of dairy, lactose, soy, and nuts.
-The great thing about oat is that when compared to other plant-based milks, such as almond or rice milk, oat milk typically has a bit more protein and fiber.
+The great thing about oat is that when compared to other plant-based milk, such as almond or rice milk, oat milk typically has a bit more protein and fiber.
 However, it is important to note that oat milk can be higher in carbohydrates and calories, depending on the brand.

 If you’re looking for a low-carb, non-dairy milk version then Almond milk is definitely your best bet.
 But if you are allergic to nuts, or just love a thicker style of non-dairy milk, then oat is your go-to.